futuretea/harvester-auto/README.md

 ```

 #### nginx
+Use nginx to serve the built ISO, you can also use it to serve cloud images or other stuffs, just put your files under `/var/www/html`.
 ```bash
 sudo apt install -y nginx
 sudo systemctl enable --now nginx
 ```
-You can use the default nginx configuration or use the custom one `configs/nginx.conf`

 #### Proxy
 Since the Harvester nodes created use a private network, all are only accessible on the host node.
 In order to access the Harvester UI remotely and use kubectl to manage the cluster, running a socks5 proxy server on the host